 Mechanical force can be measured using sensitive piezoresistive devices that convert mechanical strain to electrical resistance and given force values.
 The Ergonomics Laboratory has the FlexiForce A201 (A201 FSR, TekScan Inc., South Boston, MA, USA) force sensing resistors.
 These thin and flexible sensors are ideal for diverse non-invasive force and pressure measurements.
 They are capable of measuring three force ranges: Low 4.4 N (0 - 1 lb), Medium 111 N (0 - 25 lb) and High 445 N (0 - 100 lb).
 Data can be acquired using a portable battery-powered data-logger (MWX8 DataLOG, Biometrics Ltd., Newport, UK).
 These force sensors can be used to measure handgrip forces when workers interact with tools.

 We have two camcorders with spare high capacity batteries, chargers, memory cards, and monopods for filming working exposures (SX45 SD, Sony).
 Video data can be analyzed later in Noldus observer and Nvivo 10 software.
 In addition, we have a digital SLR camera (EOS Rebel T1i, Canon).

 Collaborate with us!

 Our mandate is to advance knowledge in ergonomics and musculoskeletal health, and we are happy to work with you on these goals.
-We can provide:
+We can bring to the collaboration:

 - methodological expertise to design data collection protocols